akx/ix/README.md

 Open `ix.html` in your browser (tested with modern Chromes and Firefoxes) and off you go.

+You can edit code in the text area on the right, then execute it by pressing ctrl+enter.
+Also try the presets if you like.

+Pay attention to the parser/compiler/runtime output below the code text area.

 Online version here: --> http://akx.github.io/ix/ix.html <--

 ## Building